 The Trucking Industry Dilemma

-Truck drivers often have to choose between pushing themselves past their physical and legal limits of staying awake, or risk getting assigned the worst jobs.
-When they complain to their superiors, they could possibly lose their job.
+Truck drivers often have to choose between pushing themselves past their physical and the legal limits of staying awake or risk getting assigned the worst jobs.
+When they complain to their superiors, they could possibly get fired.

 So why don’t they find work somewhere else?
-Many truck companies require their drivers to purchase their own tractor trailers.
-The companies’ lease-to-own programs push their drivers into debt because of the cost and the maintenance.
-The driver’s paychecks covered the trucks’ expenses, reducing their paychecks to pennies.
+Many truck companies require their drivers to purchase their own tractor-trailers.
+The companies’ lease-to-own programs push drivers into debt because of the cost and maintenance.
+The drivers’ paychecks cover the vehicle expenses, which reduces their paychecks to pennies.

-If these truck drivers spoke out against their hours and were fired, they wouldn’t get to keep the truck due to the nature of the agreement.
+If these truck drivers spoke out against the long hours and short deadlines and were fired, they wouldn’t get to keep the truck due to the nature of the agreement.
 The trucking companies are cornering their drivers into helpless situations.
-Truckers often have to choose between a difficult job with impossible hours for little money, or speak up and lose everything.
+Truckers often have to choose between a difficult job with impossible hours for little money or speak up and lose everything.

 Getting help from an attorney is the first step to standing up for your rights.
-The truck accident lawyers at Bey & Associates will stand by your side and fight for you to get the compensation you need.
-Call us today for a free consultation at (513) 202-3912.
+The Cincinnati truck accident lawyers at Bey & Associates will stand by your side and fight for you to get the compensation you need.
+Call us today for a free consultation.